AlexBishopCode/BeerLine-Buddy/README.md

 - The logo utilised the 'Poppins' Google font.
 As a Google Font, Poppins is optimized for web use, ensuring fast loading times and high-quality rendering.
 Poppins modern and professional appearance makes it an excellent choice this tutorial, where readability is crucial.

-- 'Open Sans' is utilised for all other text content on the page.
+- The 'Open Sans' Google font is utilised for all other text content on the page.
 Open Sans is widely used for its clarity and readability, making it a perfect choice for this informative web page.

 <hr>